DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 Helpful wifi packages wpa_supplicant and iw are available as arm64 binaries on this repo.

+## Shared librariy dependencies
+All of the core binaries are statically-linked.
+Some of the pre-built add-on packages (available here in the workflow artifacts) will require _glibc_ or _ncurses_ as dependencies.
+The [bash side quest](side-quests/bash.md) has details on getting those installed.

 ## Terminfo and locale data
-The best place to find files to populate _/usr/share/terminfo_ and _/usr/lib/locale_ is from another Linux system.
-It's CPU architecture independent, so any system should do.
-Look at the tmux-side-quest document here to get details on what files go where.
+Look at the [tmux side quest](side-quests/tmux.md) to get details on what files go where and how to generate locales.